 Labor Day is here, and in tribute to the contributions of workers who have made our country prosper, many people (and their pets) are gathering to enjoy games, picnics, BBQs and other outdoor activities.
 While we are busy spending time with friends and family, and enjoying the last bit of summer weather, it is important to remember the safety and well-being of our pets.

 Our pets will naturally want to be included in the festivities, so we have to beware of potential risks and ensure they enjoy themselves as much as we do,” explained Jessica Romine, DVM, DACVIM, BluePearl, Detroit (currently on sabbatical).
 “Also, be aware that fireworks and other loud noises may be happening, which can trigger anxiety in lots of dogs and cats and be prepared to handle this as well.”

-- Prevent heat exhaustion.
 Check the weather.
-If high temperatures or a heat wave is expected, it may be best to leave your pet at home or plan a safe, shaded, cool area to leave them during outdoor activities.
+If high temperatures or a heat wave are expected, it may be best to leave your pet at home or plan a safe, shaded, cool area to leave them during outdoor activities.
 Excessive heat mixed with physical activity increases the risk of pet heat stroke and/or paw pad burns.

 Due to differences in their liver metabolism, cats are more sensitive to many medications, topical therapies, essential oils, and other products,” said Dr. Romine.
 “So, any new chemicals, for humans or pets, should be used with caution around cats and always be used in a well-ventilated area.”

-While BBQs and outside activities are an exciting time for people, pets are relying on owners to keep them safe from the dangers that these get togethers bring.
-If there is chance that a pet has consumed something toxic, or is displaying symptoms of toxicity, immediately seek help from a veterinarian.
+While BBQs and outside activities are an exciting time for people, pets are relying on owners to keep them safe from the dangers that these get-togethers bring.
+If there is a chance that a pet has consumed something toxic, or is displaying symptoms of toxicity, immediately seek help from a veterinarian.